The Opioid Crisis Has Reached Every Level of Society

 Substance abuse is unique to each individual, so are the pathways by which they achieve sobriety.
 Some attain sobriety with professional interventions, while others find the light through love sustained by their faith and from loved ones.
 Regardless of what led them to seek freedom from addiction, they first need to detox their bodies from the impurities that affect all their essential functions as part of their heroin treatment.
 The most effective way to reach complete detoxification is by receiving adequate medical heroin treatment.

 Heroin withdrawal causes a plethora of physical disturbances, from high blood pressure to dehydration.
 Allowing someone to go through unnecessary suffering is not just cruel, but medically risky.
 When people die from heroin withdrawal, it’s usually due to dehydration.
 Excessive vomiting and diarrhea can lead to high levels of sodium to accumulate in the blood (hypernatremia), which leads to heart failure.
-Medical complications and deaths can be prevented with appropriate medical supervision in the right facility.
+However, appropriate medical supervision in the right facility can prevent medical complications and deaths.
 Also, having a doctor managing the withdrawal symptoms successfully is the most effective way to come off heroin.